The Best Tips & Tricks on Alexa Smart Home Devices

 - Select the device and allocate one control of the television

 Once you’re up and running, Alexa will work with most but not all apps.
-From Amazon’s own mighty Prime through all the usual suspects like Netflix, ESPN, and Starz, you’ll get plenty of opportunities to ask Alexa for help tracking down what to watch next.
+From Amazon’s own mighty Prime through usual suspects like Netflix, ESPN, and Starz.
+However, you’ll get plenty of opportunities to ask Alexa for help tracking down what to watch next.

-From search through to elements of playback, you might not consider voice control of your TV a strict necessity, but once you’ve given it a shot, you’ll kick yourself for not investing earlier.
+From search through to elements of playback, you might not consider voice control of your TV a strict necessity, but give it a shot.
 Search functionality is neither as honed or as developed as we’d like, but the Alexa experience keeps on getting smoother across the board.

 If you’re feeling more ambitious, you can also control set-top boxes from some TV providers while some TVs now come with integrated Alexa support.
 Failing this, you can use something like Logitech’s legendary Harmony Hub to connect other TVs.